tyler-r-smith/meteor-video-chat/README.md

 	    }
 	 Meteor.VideoCallServices.onWebcamFail = function(error){
 	        //Code to be executed when a webcam isn't available in the browser instance
-	        //Here you could terminate the call, try and get the details again with a prompt
+	        //Here you could terminate the call, or try and get the details again with a prompt
-	        //Have a look at the options available, you may have to make clear to users that they will have to allow permission }
+	        //You may want to make clear to users that they will have to allow permission }